slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 The output_dim is the size of the output vectors for each word.
 For example, a output_dim = 2 means that every word is mapped to a vector with 2 elements, or features.
 These numbers can be chosen arbitrarily.
 A larger output_dim will have more features to train on, but will also be more computationally expensive.

+The embedding layer is added to the network, and we configure the learning process (details for tuning can be found here: ), and run model.predict() on the input data to return the predicted outputs.

-We can also add layers to the network to change the dimensions of the inputs for the next layer.
-These will be explored once we train the embeddings.
+We can also add other layers (Flatten, Dense) to change the dimensions of the inputs for the next layer.
+These will be discussed once we train the embeddings.

 ```python
 # create keras model